Tampu/COVID19-Cloud-Computing-Mini-Project/README.md

 [Learn more](https://blog.miguelgrinberg.com/post/running-your-flask-application-over-https)

 ## Load Balancing service : Kubernetes
 Kubernetes is a portable, extensible, open-source platform for managing containerized workloads and services, that facilitates both declarative configuration and automation.
-It has a large, rapidly growing ecosystem.It gives Pods their own IP addresses and a single DNS name for a set of Pods, and can load-balance across them.
+It has a large, rapidly growing ecosystem.It gives Pods their own IP addresses and a single DNS name for a set of Pods, and can load-balance across them.[Learn more](https://kubernetes.io/)

 Install Kubernetes
 ```